Józef Pluta

 Józef Pluta (March 16, 1932 – October 29, 1979), known as The Vampire of Marianowo (Wampir z Marianowa), was a Polish serial killer and mass murderer who killed at least six people across Greater Poland during a two-month killing spree in 1979, committed shortly after escaping a mental institution where he was serving as 12-year sentence for murder.
 A large manhunt was initiated for his capture, resulting in his death under disputed circumstances.

 Early life and first murder

 Little is known of Pluta's background.
-He was born on March 16, 1932, in the village of Marianowo, and by 1973, he was married and had a daughter.
+He was born on March 16, 1932, in the village of Marianowo, and by 1973, he was married and had a son.
 Sources differ on what occupation Pluta had at this time, with some claiming that he was a roofer while others say he was a farmer, but most concur that he was resented by other villagers due to his sexual proclivities.